avcoder/unit06-lesson02/slides.md

 transition: slide-left
 ---

-# Common Errors
+# Common Gotchas
-Try the following common errors to see what errors look like in React:
+Try the following common errors to see what errors look like in React.
+Find solutions for each.

 - Forgetting to `return` JSX
 - Confusing camelCase for HTML attributes `onclick vs onClick`